IITHME5470/hw1-prathameshmalve/README.md

 # Compiling
 ## to run Q1.c:
-    go the the directory where Q1 is present and open that directory in terminal. enter gcc Q1.c
+go the the directory where Q1 is present and open that directory in terminal. to compile: enter `gcc Q1.c` to run: `./a.out`

+Do same for Q2.c